 - Lonely Funeral: Lee Oswald's funeral has exactly three mourners: his wife, his mother, and his older brother.
 Six reporters covering the event are pressed into service as pallbearers.

-- Narrator: Richard Basehart, then a well-known television actor, provides narration throughout.
+- Narrator: Richard Basehart, then a well-known film and TV actor, provides narration throughout.

 - P.O.V.
 Cam: Used multiple times for scenes documenting the movements of Lee Harvey Oswald and Jack Ruby.

 - Present Tense Narrative: Used throughout for the narration to describe the events of that weekend."On Saturday November 16, six days before the president's visit, Dallas papers publish his probable route."

 - Vice President Who?: The narration states that Vice President Johnson arrived in Texas "almost unnoticed" on Tuesday Nov.
 19, and also that he flew commercial.